juristr/juristr.github.com/_posts/2014-05-11-angular-baby-steps.md

 > **Note:** HTML isn't case sensitive and as such also custom HTML tags should not be written in camel case but rather be separated by a dash.

+If you want to get a deep-dive into how directives work I absolutely suggest you [Misko Hevery's meetup video](http://youtu.be/WqmeI5fZcho).

 ## Structuring and Modules

 An Angular module is defined like